-Re-named Kleeer, Cunningham, Crutchfield, Lee, and Durham became a funk band with dancefloor leanings.
-The first song they cut as Kleeer, "Keeep Your Body Workin'," was liked enough by Atlantic to be included on a compilation.
+The quartet's desire to become self-sufficient, however, resulted in yet another change of name and direction.
+Re-named Kleeer, the quartet became a funk band with a dancefloor emphasis.
+The first song they cut under the name, "Keep Your Body Workin'," was liked enough by Atlantic to be included on a compilation.
 The response from DJs was overwhelmingly positive and resulted in a recording contract.
-(Ironically, Atlantic had rejected the group when they were Pipeline.)
-Between 1979 and 1985, the group released seven albums for the label and frequented the R&B charts with a series of minor hits.
-Three songs cracked the Top 40 -- 1979's "Tonight's the Night (Good Time)" (number 33), 1980's "Winners" (number 23), and 1981's "Get Tough" (number 15, 1981).
+From 1979 through 1985, the group released seven albums for the label and frequented the Billboard R&B and club charts with a series of minor hits.
+Three songs cracked the R&B Top 40: "Tonight's the Night (Good Time)" (number 33, 1979), "Winners" (number 23, 1980), and "Get Tough" (number 15, 1981).

 Kleeer disappeared following the 1985 release of Seeekret.
 Despite never attaining crossover success on the level of contemporaries like Cameo and the Gap Band, they built a rich discography that skillfully took funk from elegant and organic to sleek and synthesized.
 Exceptional rap recordings by the likes of DJ Quik ("Tonight") and 2Pac ("California Love") have been sampled from their catalog, which has been reissued on CD, and as digital downloads, in piecemeal fashion by an assortment of labels.
 The band reappeared briefly in the '90s, and most of the members remained active session musicians.
 Cunningham recorded into the 2000s as a solo artist and died in 2010.
 Durham passed away the following year. ~ Andy Kellman